 Mari Soppela is an award-winning documentary film director and cross-media designer.
 After studying videography in Finland and computer graphics in the Netherlands, she gained an MA at Middlesex University in 1993 in London.
 With a wide experience in various forms of audio-visual communication, her primary tools are the video camera and the computer.
-At one point a Finnish video artist, at another an internationally acclaimed new media designer, she now enjoys making feature documentaries.
+At one point a Finnish video artist, at another an internationally acclaimed new media designer, Mari now enjoys making creative documentaries.

 Likes: swimming, snow, mystery, and the internet